hunchongtan/PillSnap/README.md

 # PillSnap

-**PillSnap** is an AI-powered web app for identifying pills from images.
-It uses computer vision to detect and crop pills, then leverages OpenAI's **gpt-4o-mini** for identification, returning the most likely matches with confidence scores.
+**PillSnap** is an AI-powered web app for extracting pill attributes from an image and searching a local database for likely matches.
+It uses computer vision to detect and crop pills, then leverages OpenAI's **gpt-4o-mini** for attribute extraction; the database search derives confidence scores.

 ## Features